Adductor canal: Contents

-The canal contains the superficial femoral artery, the femoral vein, and branches of the femoral nerve (specifically, the saphenous nerve, and the nerve to the vastus medialis).
+The canal contains the femoral artery, femoral vein, and branches of the femoral nerve (specifically, the saphenous nerve, and the nerve to the vastus medialis).
 The femoral artery with its vein and the saphenous nerve enter this canal through the superior foramen.
 Then, the saphenous nerve and artery and vein of genus descendens exit through the anterior foramen, piercing the vastoadductor intermuscular septum.
 Finally, the femoral artery and vein exit via the inferior foramen (usually called the hiatus) through the inferior space between the oblique and medial heads of adductor magnus.

 Clinical significance

 The saphenous nerve may be compressed in the adductor canal.
 The adductor canal may be accessed for a saphenous nerve block, often used to treat pain caused by this compression.

 History

-The eponym 'Hunter’s canal' is named for John Hunter.
+The eponym "Hunter's canal" is named for John Hunter.